-I had the opportunity to meet a few of Eddie Grinnell's dogs at his home in Shelburne, MA, all of whom have paralysis or loss of either their front or hind legs – and all of whom were energetic, healthy, and happy to trot around with their carts attached.
+At his home in Shelburne, MA, I had the opportunity to meet a few of Eddie Grinnell's dogs. all of whom have paralysis or loss of either front or hind legs – and all of whom are energetic, healthy, and happy to trot around with their carts attached.
 Eddie and his wife Leslie, who has been working with disabled dogs for over 20 years, explained the modifications you might need in your home to accommodate a disabled dog.

 Modifying Doorways for a Disabled Dog

-"Everything we make will fit through a stand-sized door," said Eddie Grinnell.
-He added that even if the dog is very large, he modifies their standard design to be just narrow enough to fit through any door, so that you don't have to bring your dog in through the garage door.
+"Everything we make will fit through a standard-sized door," states Eddie Grinnell.
+He adds that even if the dog is very large, he modifies their basic design to be just narrow enough to fit through any door, so that you don't have to bring your dog in through the garage door.
 Even if you have raised thresholds or strips in your doorways, the dogs can go over them easily with the carts.

 Setting Up Ramps for Disabled Dogs

-Just like modifications for humans in wheelchairs, ramps of varying sizes can be built to accommodate your pet.
-Since the ramps are not attached to the dwelling, Eddie Grinnell said that you are not required to get a permit to build ramps for your pets.
+Similarly to modifications for humans in wheelchairs, ramps of varying sizes can be built to accommodate your pet.
+Since the ramps are not attached to the dwelling, Eddie Grinnell mentions that you are not required to get a permit to build ramps for your pets.

-According to Eddie Grinnell, there is a general formula to building ramps.
+Grinnell explains the general formula to building ramps.
 If, for example, your steps have a 20 inch rise, you need to angle the ramp 1 inch per foot, creating a ramp that is 20 feet long.
-"Some dogs have really good upper-body strength and you might be able to get away with a ten-foot ramp," he said.
+"Some dogs have really good upper-body strength and you might be able to get away with a ten-foot ramp."

-If the dog only has minor difficulty walking, he recommended plastic or wooden steps (available at most large pet stores) to allow the pet to travel more easily around the house.
+If the dog has only minor difficulty walking, he recommends plastic or wooden steps (available at most large pet stores) to allow the pet to travel more easily around the house.

 Managing Inclement Weather and Dogs on Wheels

-Eddie Grinnell said that his carts are made to withstand wet weather and will not cause the dog any chafing.
-If you are dealing with snow, Leslie Grinnell said that they simply shovel the ramps and the dogs have no problem navigating a snowy surface.
+Eddie Grinnell claims that his carts are made to withstand wet weather and will not cause the dog any chafing.
+When dealing with snow, Leslie Grinnell says that they simply shovel the ramps and the dogs have no problem navigating a snowy surface.
 "We never use deicers.
 We don't put down salt; it'll hurt their pads.
-We just use sand," she said.
+We just use sand."

 Dogs' Adjustment to Eddie's Wheels

-Leslie Grinnell said that the carts allow the dog to "get back to a normal dog stance".
+Leslie Grinnell tells us that the carts allow the dog to "get back to a normal dog stance."